tc-seiko/tc-seiko.github.io/introduction.md

 My main interests and expertise are in the areas of Languages & Culture and Programming & Information Technology.

-**Programming**: I first started programming in Turbo Pascal and Delphi at high school in 1996, and have since been part of  web development since the first PHP CMS in 2001 (PHP-Nuke).
-My new current areas of interest are App Development with Flutter/Dart and JavaScript Frameworks (React).
+**Programming**: I first started programming in Turbo Pascal and Delphi at high school in 1996, and have been part of  web development since the first PHP CMS in 2001 (PHP-Nuke).
+My current areas of interest are App Development with Flutter/Dart, JavaScript Frameworks (React), and the Lisp/Scheme descendant Racket.

 **Languages & Culture**: I have over 15 years of intercultural work experience in four languages in Europe and Asia (Japan, Vietnam).
-As a coordinator for the SLI (University of Freiburg), I organized and oversaw the programs for the International Language Courses with more than 1,000 participants from over 58 countries each year.
+As a coordinator for the SLI (University of Freiburg), I organized and oversaw the programs for the International Language Courses with more than 1,000 participants from over 58 countries per year.

 Below you can see a selected list of organizations I have worked with and my areas of expertise and skills.